dbarzin/deming/docs/measures.md

-## Security measures
+## Controls

-This part allows you to define, modify and plan new security measures.
+This part allows you to define, modify and plan new controls.

-### List of security measures <a name="list"></a>
+### List of controls <a name="list"></a>

-The list of security measures allows you to display the list of measures, to filter them by domain or to search for a measure based on part of its name.
+The list of controls allows you to display the list of controls, to filter them by domain or to search for a control based on part of its name.

 [<img src="/deming/images/m1.png" width="600">](/deming/images/m1.png)